We're happy to have you on board!

 A hedge is a line of natural or trimmed shrubs or trees planted to form a living fence.
 These all-natural borders can create shade, maintain privacy or simply establish boundaries.
 There are multiple options for creating a hedge – from low-maintenance, informal bushes to heavily pruned shrubs for a formal hedge in a traditional garden landscape.

-- Emerald Arborvitae is a flexible evergreen hedge option.
-It naturally grows up to 15-feet tall, but can be pruned to any height.
+Is a flexible evergreen hedge option.
+It naturally grows up to 15-feet tall but can be pruned to any height.

 Deciduous shrubs are those that lose foliage during the cold months.
 They require trimming and pruning to maintain a healthy shape.
 When trimming shrubs, I like to keep the crown open to allow light penetration.
 This gives you healthy leaves throughout the entire plant, not just at the ends of branches.